grosioso/SoftwarePoliticsTracker/README.md

 ### Non-Woke Software

-The following software projects, foundations, &amp; corporations have made statements (or taken actions) best categorized "Non-Woke", "Non-DEI", or "Right Leaning".
+The following software projects, foundations, &amp; corporations have made statements (or taken actions) best categorized "Non-Woke", "Non-DEI", and have "Neutral" or "Right Leaning" politics.

 | &nbsp; | Software | Notes |
 | - | - | - |